ppplay

 Common options

-• -force: force triggering after loading the sequence; for text input this overrides the in-file f flag
+-file PATH: input sequence file to load-format vcd|text|binary: explicitly select the file format-force: force triggering after loading the sequence; for text and binary input this overrides any in-file force-trigger flag

-Shared playback options such as -check, -read, -timeout, -t, -random_final, and -dont_wait behave as they do for the other streaming tools.
+Shared playback options such as -check, -read, -timeout, -hard-timeout, -t, -random_final, and -dont_wait behave as they do for the other streaming tools.
 With -dont_wait, playback returns after queueing the sequence, activating or arming the trigger, and completing any requested readback phase; it skips the normal wait and post-run cleanup, so forced or armed trigger state may remain active until reset, reconfiguration, or explicit deactivation.
-If neither -t, -random_final/PP_RANDOM_FINAL, nor an explicit final V record is provided, playback appends a no-modify final terminator and leaves outputs at the last sequence value.
+If neither -t, -random_final/PP_RANDOM_FINAL, nor an explicit terminal final V record is provided, playback appends a no-modify final terminator and leaves outputs at the last sequence value.
 Like the other finite playback commands, ppplay also enforces an internal 10 s streamer-completion timeout after the sequence has been queued.

 VCD-specific options

-• -scale N: PulsePins output period in ns; VCD $timescale is parsed before timestamps are divided by this value.
-It must be greater than zero and defaults to 10.
+-target NAME: VCD signal name to convert; defaults toouts-scale N: PulsePins output period in ns; VCD$timescaleis parsed before timestamps are divided by this value.
+It must be greater than zero and defaults to10.

 These options are only valid for VCD input.